makxw3/jsgo/README.md

-# `jsgo` is an implementation of some javascript features in `Go-lang`.
+# `jsgo` is parser for some of javascript features in `Go-lang`.
 It is for education purpose only and is done as a practice project.

 ## Supported javascript features
 - Variable declarations using `let`, `var` and `const`